Video here that I found (showcasing a variety of interpretations on John 10:30): https://www.youtube.com/watch?v=okd4OCyzqzg

 2. Christ uses the concept of “being one” in other places, and from them one can see that “one purpose” is what is meant.
 John 11:52 says Jesus was to die to make all God’s children “one.”
 In John 17:11, 21 and 22, Jesus prayed to God that his followers would be “one” as he and God were “one.”
 We think it is obvious that Jesus was not praying that all his followers would become one being or “substance” just as he and his Father were one being or “substance.”
 We believe the meaning is clear: Jesus was praying that all his followers be one in purpose just as he and God were one in purpose, a prayer that has not yet been answered.

 As we've shown, one in essence is what is consistently meant.
 When a married couple become "one couple", they don't become "one purpose".
 They become "two and one (couple)".
 Furthermore notice how biblical unitarian confuses the terms "one being" and "substance" to being the same.
-One essence does NOT equate to "one being".--One Lord--
+One essence does NOT equate to "one being".

 Mark 12:29 And Jesus answered him: "the first of all the commandments is, Hear, O Israel; The Lord our God is one Lord"